couchbase-examples/nextjs-quickstart/README.md

 npm run dev
 ```

 If everything is configured properly, you should be able to navigate to localhost:3000 to see the example application.
-For troubleshooting and additional setup instructions please refer to the `NextJS_README.md` included in the with-couchbase starter.
+For troubleshooting and additional setup instructions, refer to the notes in this README and the upstream `with-couchbase` starter documentation.

 ## Sample Data